Futtsu

-Futtsu (富津市, Futtsu-shi) is a city located in Chiba Prefecture, Japan.
-As of 1 November 2020, the city had an estimated population of 42,476 in 18,115 households and a population density of 210 persons per km^{2}.
+Futtsu (富津市, Futtsu-shi) is a Japanese city in Chiba Prefecture.
+As of 1 November 2020 it had an estimated population of 42,476 in 18,115 households and a population density of 210 persons per km^{2}.
 The total area of the city is 205.53 sqkm.

 Geography

 Futtsu is located in the southern part of Chiba prefecture, about 40 kilometers from the prefectural capital at Chiba and 40 to 50 kilometers from the center of Tokyo.
 It is on the southwest coast of Bōsō Peninsula, facing the Uraga Channel at the southern end of Tokyo Bay.
 Cape Futtsu protrudes into Tokyo Bay, and the coastal areas are part of the Minami Bōsō Quasi-National Park.
 Although considered to be within the Kantō Plain, inland areas of the city are hilly.